ThatLuckyBear/ThatLuckyBear/Gamedev/bread_quest.md

 #### Quests
 Bread Quest is not just about questing for bread, sometimes the bread is a quest in itself. merchants may need ingredients, help making deliveries or other kinds of requests.
 Quests will always result in a reward ranging from journal updates all the way to access speciality breads or fashion.
 Some quests are part a series that lead to a larger reward.
 In later years new quests become available like helping citizens you've gotten to know do things like open a new bread stand, prevent their store from closing, or help them work through some kind of life challenge.
+*Quest Ideas:*
+- look after sour dough starter for a few weeks "feeding it" every few days
+- small "I want this kind of flavor/texture" puzzles that rewards a well filled journal
+- fashion/styling contests

 ## Development Ideas
 To map development many decisions need to be made.
 Everything here is in flux until prototyping stages narrow to the final choices.